All eyes were on the Chancellor earlier this week as he provided an update on his pre-election commitment to a review of IR35.

 We’ll be in touch with all our clients and candidates in due course, but please direct any questions you have in the meantime to IR35@contractscotland.co.uk

-We're currently working on our 2020 edition of our highly acclaimed construction salary review.
-Pre-order your copy today.
+2020/2021 edition of our highly acclaimed construction salary review.
+Request your copy today.

 How long should a CV be?
 How far back do I go?
 It can be difficult to know what's relevant or not to an employer.
 Download our CV Guidance and Template.